craftercms/docs/source/site-administrators/engine/engine-project-security-guide.rst

 The following guide will help you configure Crafter Engine to:

 #.
-Add authentication for your website.
+Add authentication for your project.
 #.
 Add authorization so that access to certain pages and URLs of your project are restricted.

 Crafter Engine is able to integrate with multiple authentication providers: